Trump Declares A ‘Very Good Start’ To Crucial Russian Negotiations

 The two leaders met at Finland’s Presidential Palace to take part in their initial talks, a luncheon, and a joint news conference throughout the day.

-Trump maintains that he has high hopes for better relations with the Russian leader, however, he faces bipartisan skepticism in Washington that his desire for warming ties is displacing concerns over significantly destabilizing actions committed by the foreign entity, such as Russia’s annexation of Crimea.
+Trump maintains that he has high hopes for better relations with the Russian leader.
+However, he faces bipartisan skepticism in Washington that his desire for warming ties is displacing concerns over significantly destabilizing actions committed by the foreign entity, such as Russia’s annexation of Crimea.

-Despite this, the President stated that discussions will involve trade, the military, missiles, nuclear weapons and China, including their “mutual friend” China’s Xi Jingping.
+Despite this, the president stated that discussions will involve trade, the military, missiles, nuclear weapons and China, including their “mutual friend” China’s Xi Jingping.

 Although Trump had no problem speaking incessantly to reporters as cameras snapped photos of the two men, Putin restricted his choice of words, only mentioning that “the time has come to talk thoroughly about bilateral relations as well as various hotspots in the world.”
 He called the meeting part of “continued constant contacts” between the men.